WebOrigami/docs/src/content/cli/shell.md

 ${ samples.ori/cli/list.ori }
 ```

 You can store this in a file called `list.ori` and mark that file as executable.

-The shebang directive lets you invoke this just by typing the file's name.
+The shebang directive is the first line of the file and starts with `#!`.
+This lets you invoke this just by typing the file's name.

 If the file is in the current directory, for example, you can invoke it by typing `./list.ori`.

 If you put that `list.ori` file somewhere in your system path, then you can invoke it from any directory to, for example, generate an HTML list of that folder's file names.